Complications leading to the Yasmin and Yaz Lawsuit

 Several lawsuits have been filed against the manufacturer of the popular contraceptive pills Yasmin and Yaz.
 Yasmin has been on the market since 2001 and is an older version of Yaz, which was introduced to the market in 2006.
 Both are indicated in preventing pregnancy and treating some of the emotional and physical symptoms of premenstrual dysphoric disorder (PMDD).

-There are currently dozens of Yasmin and Yaz lawsuits pending against Bayer Pharmaceuticals and its subsidiary Berlex, alleging the drug makers were negligent in developing a dangerous drug and failed to warn consumers about the potential risks of use.
+There are currently dozens of claims in the Yasmin and Yaz lawsuit pending against Bayer Pharmaceuticals and its subsidiary Berlex, alleging the drug makers were negligent in developing a dangerous drug and failed to warn consumers about the potential risks of use.

 Combined Hormonal Contraceptive

 Yasmin is a combined hormonal contraceptive, containing both a progestin and an estrogen.
 Most birth control pills, patches, and rings fall into the combined hormonal contraceptive category of birth control options, as Yasmin does.
 Other birth control options include withdrawal, periodic abstinence, barrier contraceptives, spermicides, Progestin-only contraceptive birth control pills, intrauterine devices (IUDs), and surgical sterilization.